 - acting as secretary to, and advising the Procedure committee; and

 - acting as the Head of the Department of the Senate (responsible for its budget, staffing and smooth running).

-In each of the four corner suites in the Provisional Parliament House (the Prime Minister’s suite, the Speaker’s suite, the Leader of the Opposition’s suite and the President of the Senate’s suite) was a secret safe.
+In each of the four corner suites in the Provisional Parliament House (the Prime Minister’s suite, the Speaker’s suite, the Leader of the Government in the Senate’s suite and the President of the Senate’s suite) was a secret safe.
 This safe was in the main office of each suite and was hidden behind a panel in the wall and could be accessed by stepping on a particular floorboard.
 After 1972 the Clerks used the safe in this office: Alan Cumming Thom kept gifts for the President’s visitors in the safe, and James Odgers kept manuscripts for his book Senate Practice in the safe.
 It is unknown what the Presidents who occupied this office may have kept locked away.